ZPGuiGroupWhu/ClusteringDirectionCentrality/README.md

 We propose a novel Clustering algorithm by measuring Direction Centrality (CDC) locally.
 It adopts a density-independent metric based on the distribution of K-nearest neighbors (KNNs) to distinguish between internal and boundary points.
 The boundary points generate enclosed cages to bind the connections of internal points, thereby preventing cross-cluster connections and separating weakly-connected clusters.

 This is a toolkit for CDC cluster analysis on various applications, including ‘scRNA-seq Cluster’, ‘UCI Benchmark Test’, ‘Synthetic Data Analysis’, ‘CyTOF Cluster’, ‘Speaker Recognition’, ‘Face Recognition’.
 They are implemented using MATLAB, R and Python languages.
+Note that the 'HPC-version' is the Java code of CDC that supports high performance computing based on Apache Spark framework.

 Now, a parallel version of the algorithm CDC is also under developing based on High-Performance Computing (HPC) framework Apache Spark, which is nested under the folder  "HPC-version".